This company is not yet accredited. To learn more, see reviews below or submit your own.

 Upon returning home after the disturbing events at Walser Toyota last night, we learned of yet another recall that could affect my 2009 Corolla.
 The new steering issue is actually an issue I have encountered.
 I guess I will put it on the long list of Toyota disappointments.
 Honestly, the behavior of the Walser Toyota sales consultant is quite shocking when you consider consumer confidence in the Toyota brand is at an all-time low.

-Walser Toyota Company Profile
+Walser Toyota Company Information

 - Company Name: